An activities expansion of the transition polynomial of a multimatroid: Introduction

 The simplest definition of the Tutte polynomial $T(M;x,y)$ of a matroid $M$ is probably in terms of the rank function $r$ of $M$.
 (We assume familiarity with the basic notions of matroids.
 See~\cite{MR1207587} for more information.) \begin{definition} For a matroid $M=(E,r)$, we let

 \end{definition} Tutte's original definition~\cite{zbMATH03087501} used the notion of activities.
 Take a matroid $M$ with element set $E$ and fix a total ordering $\prec$ of $E$.
 Given a basis $B$ of $M$, for each element $e$ of $E-B$, there is a unique circuit, $C(B,e)$ such that $C(B,e)\subseteq B\cup \{e\}$.
-An element $e$ of $E-B$ is \emph{externally active} with respect to $B$ if $e$ is the least element of $C(B,e)$ with respect to $\prec$.
+The circuit $C(B,e)$ is called the \emph{fundamental circuit of $e$ with respect to $B$.} An element $e$ of $E-B$ is \emph{externally active} with respect to $B$ if $e$ is the least element of $C(B,e)$ with respect to $\prec$.
 Similarly, for each element $e$ of $B$, there is a unique cocircuit, $C^*(B,e)$ such that $C^*(B,e)\subseteq (E-B)\cup \{e\}$.
-An element $e$ of $B$ is \emph{internally active} with respect to $B$ if $e$ is the least element of $C^*(B,e)$ with respect to $\prec$.
-The collection of internally and externally active elements with respect to $B$ are denoted by $\inta(B)$ and $\exta(B)$, respectively.
-Given that, in general, $|{\inta(B)}|$ and $|{\exta(B)}|$ depend on $\prec$, the following result proved by Tutte~\cite{zbMATH03087501} for graphs and extended by Crapo~\cite{MR262095} to matroids is remarkable.
+The cocircuit $C^*(B,e)$ is called the \emph{fundamental cocircuit of $e$ with respect to $B$.} An element $e$ of $B$ is \emph{internally active} with respect to $B$ if $e$ is the least element of $C^*(B,e)$ with respect to $\prec$.
+The collections of internally and externally active elements with respect to $B$ are denoted by $\inta_{M,\prec}(B)$ and $\exta_{M,\prec}(B)$, respectively.
+We usually omit the subscript $M$ whenever it is clear from context.
+Given that, in general, $|{\inta_{\prec}(B)}|$ and $|{\exta_{\prec}(B)}|$ depend on $\prec$, the following result proved by Tutte~\cite{zbMATH03087501} for graphs and extended by Crapo~\cite{MR262095} to matroids is remarkable.
 Let $\mathcal B(M)$ denote the collection of bases of a matroid $M$. \begin{theorem}[Tutte~\cite{zbMATH03087501}, Crapo~\cite{MR262095}] Let $M$ be a matroid and let $\prec$ be a total ordering of its elements.
 Then

 \end{theorem} Setting $x=y=2$, we get the following. \begin{corollary} Let $M$ be a matroid and let $\prec$ be a total ordering of its elements.
 Then